 - It is used to avoid side effects from some drugs.

 - It is used to treat some overdoses.

-- If your child is addicted to pain drugs and is given this drug, your child may have signs of withdrawal.
-Talk with the doctor.
+- If you are addicted to pain drugs and are given this drug, you may have signs of withdrawal.
+Talk with your doctor.

 - In infants younger than 4 weeks old who have been getting opioid drugs on a regular basis, sudden withdrawal may be life-threatening if not treated right away.
 Get medical help right away if your child has a seizure, is crying more than normal, or has increased reflexes.

 - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.